YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 expect(locator.evaluate('e => e.outerHTML')).to eq('<div>Hello</div>')
 ```

-See also [Locator#filter](./locator#filter) that allows to match by another criteria, like an accessible role, and then filter by the text content.
+**Details**

-**NOTE**: Matching by text always normalizes whitespace, even with exact match.
+Matching by text always normalizes whitespace, even with exact match.
 For example, it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.

-**NOTE**: Input elements of the type `button` and `submit` are matched by their `value` instead of the text content.
+Input elements of the type `button` and `submit` are matched by their `value` instead of the text content.
 For example, locating by text `"Log in"` matches `<input type=button value="Log in">`.

 ## get_by_title